 Becoming a volunteer gives you the ability to try new things, without any worry or pressure.
-You can use this an opportunity to improve your leadership or project management skills and apply them in a direct situation.
+You can use this as an opportunity to improve your leadership or project management skills and apply them in a direct situation.
 If you are looking to learn new skills, volunteering is a great way to gain experience in a new area that you may not have the chance to in your current position.

 Apply Current Skills

 Volunteer opportunities also allow you to apply your current skill sets and use them to make your experience even better.
 There are plenty of volunteer organizations that need talented individuals to help out in a variety of areas.
-These types of experiences will only help you to build more confidence in your own skills, as well as show you what you are truly capable of in you career.
+These types of experiences will only help you to build more confidence in your skills, as well as show you what you are truly capable of in your career.

 Determine Your Career Path

 Trying a new volunteering experience can expose you to a variety of industries that you may have thought could be a fit for you.
 You can use your experience to determine which type of work environment works best for you.
-Do you like volunteering at a big event, working with a team of volunteers, raising money, or something one on one?
+Do you like volunteering at a big event, working with a team of volunteers, raising money, or doing something one on one?
 Trying out different volunteer roles with different organizations helps you see which type of team and environment you prefer for your career.

 Enhance Your Own Well-Being

 Not only can volunteering assist your job search, but it’s also something that gets you on your feet and helps others.
-This type of activity not only benefits those involved, but can improve your overall mindset as well.
+This type of activity not only benefits those involved but can improve your overall mindset as well.
 Staying positive isn’t the easiest thing to do when your job search is frustrating, but becoming a volunteer will at least bring you a sense of fulfillment.

 If your job search is going slower than expected, volunteering is a way that can improve it.
 Learn about local charities or events in your area and get involved.
 Not only will you be helping your community, but it could also assist you in finding your next career opportunity.